Your frequently asked questions about the benefits of an IVA answered here in detail.

 You may have read about the advantages and disadvantages of an IVA, now we’ve answered your IVA queries in more detail – does an IVA guarantee to write off some of your debts?
 Will interest and charges definitely be frozen?
 What happens at the end of the agreement?
 Read on to find out the answer to all of these questions.

-It can - this depends entirely on our assessment of your ability to repay.
-More typically we cut people's debts in half (if they complete the IVA).
+This depends entirely on our assessment of your ability to repay.
+More typically we cut people’s debts in half (if they complete the IVA).
 We do achieve a 70% write-off (or better) in around one in five cases.
 You must keep to the terms of the arrangement and all your debts must be included in the proposal.
-Unlike debt management schemes, an IVA is a once and for all settlement of your debts (excluding mortgages and secured loans).
+Unlike debt management plans, an IVA is a once and for all settlement of your debts (excluding mortgages and secured loans).